Supernatural sleuthing

 Indy on DVD

 Indiana Jones comes to DVD on Nov.
 4 in a special four-disk collection, “The Adventures of Indiana Jones: The Complete DVD Movie Collection.”
 All three films — Raiders of the Lost Ark, Indiana Jones and the Temple of Doom and Indiana Jones and the Last Crusade — are packaged with a fourth disk of bonus material.
 “In addition to the films themselves, of course, this collection explores every facet of how the films were made … from stunts to visual effects to the music and sound,” says Jim Ward, vice president of marketing for Lucasfilm, in announcing the set.
 “We take viewers around the world to explore the history behind the Indiana Jones legends.”
-Check out the Indiana Jones website for more information.
 The collection arrives in stores Nov.
 4.

 LXG goes online